 Our daily phonics sessions are fun, involving lots of speaking, listening and games.
 The emphasis is on children’s active participation.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play.

 Letters and Sounds is divided into six phases, with each phase building on the skills and knowledge of previous learning.
-There are no big leaps in learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
 They are also taught to read and spell ‘tricky words’ – words with spellings that are unusual or that children have not yet been taught.
 These include the words ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so it’s better to just ‘recognise’ them.

 Phase one will have begun in Nursery, for those that are ready we progress on to stage two.
 This phase paves the way for the systematic learning of phonics.
 During this phase especially, we plan activities that will help children to listen attentively to sounds around them, such as the sounds of their toys and to sounds in spoken language.
 We teach a wide range of nursery rhymes and songs and read good books to and with the children.
 This helps to increase the number of words they know – their vocabulary – and helps them talk confidently about books.
 The children learn to identify rhyme and alliteration.